 The words that end with an á (the letter a with an acute accent) are always masculine too.
 Check out some examples:

-Pay attention to this because a lot of students always get confused with the word problema (problem), and we use this word a lot, right?
+Pay attention to this because a lot of students get confused with the word problema (problem), and we use this word a lot, right?
 The words that end in –ema or –oma are always masculine too.
 So, don’t get confused just because it ends with an a.
 You would think that if it ends with an a it’s feminine, right?
 No!
-Because these words don’t end only with an a, they end with -ema and have this specific rule.
+Because these words don’t end only with an a, they end with –ema/-oma and follow this specific rule.

 Examples of masculine and feminine words in Portuguese

 |O banco alemão||A indústria alemã||The German bank / industry|